-Displays the media access control (MAC) address, a unique value assigned by the microcontroller manufacturer.
-See https://en.wikipedia.org/wiki/MAC_address.
-The MAC address is the network address of your KPA1500.
+Displays the media access control (MAC) address, a unique and permanent value assigned by the microcontroller manufacturer.
+See https://en.wikipedia.org/wiki/MAC\address.

-The MAC address may be viewed by the NET MAC menu item and the KPA1500 Utility Configuration Edit Network tab.
+The MAC address may also be viewed by the NET MAC menu item and the KPA1500 Utility Configuration Edit Network tab.